Welcome to Arcana Labs

 The best puzzles are those not intended to be solved. – Unknown

 Providing Security Utilities, Tooling, and other Amusements, Arcana Labs is a small, independant technology exploration and development concern operating out of Atlantic Canada.
 Our past work has focused on security and disaster recovery, with present work focusing on monitoring tooling and developing puzzles and challenges intended for entrants into the “hackish” fields.
 Our ultimate goal is to improve our own overall understanding of computing to as deep a level of understanding as practical.
-We’ve organized our projects into a few categories: hardware, software, and our Illuminated Arcana target virtual machines program.
+We’ve organized our projects into a few categories: hardware, software, and a blog.

 Consider adding our RSS feed to your reader for instant updates!

 Last time I wrote a fair bit on the idea of productivity.
 I think I even took some time to explain that I was counting the winter out from actively pushing on technical projects - which hasn’t been entirely true - and focusing instead on “Rest and Preparation”.
 For better or worse, I’ve ultimately done far more of the latter than the former, so I find myself walking into a spring meant to “Spring Forth” but feeling instead like what I really need is a “spring break”.
 Why?
 Rest is more than it seems.

 As I mentioned in the last post, I’ve been taking the winter season as a general period of rest and relaxation.
 Part of that has been putting a lot of thought into the ideas of “wellness” and “productivity”, which are both pretty loaded terms in common parlance, much to my annoyance.